Academic Planning and Progress

 Faculty and instructors are also welcome to use the Writing Center as a resource for workshops, course development, and collaboration with other faculty.

 The UIC Writing Center strives to create a diverse community of learning, which operates in the spirit of mutual respect.
-Through education, research, and public service, the Writing Center complements the mission envisioned by the University of Illinois at Chicago.
+Through education, research, and public service, the Writing Center complements the mission envisioned by the University of Illinois Chicago.

 Please contact the Director, Vainis Aleksa, via email firstname.lastname@example.org.